Industry Research

 Western Sydney University and Macquarie University, Australian Government Office for Learning and Teaching, 2016

 Australian universities are placing increased emphasis on the internationalisation of their curriculum and students.
 This development is in keeping with tertiary education trends that recognise the importance of an international outlook and cross-cultural competencies.
-Student outbound mobility is one of the most effective ways to foster internationalisation through transformative experiences.
-The EPITOME project conducted student-focused research into outbound mobility experiences (OMEs) with a view to providing a comprehensive and usable best-practice guide for tour operators and academic staff.
+Student Learning Abroad is one of the most effective ways to foster internationalisation through transformative experiences.
+The EPITOME project conducted student-focused research into Learning Abroad experiences (OMEs) with a view to providing a comprehensive and usable best-practice guide for tour operators and academic staff.

 A number of key findings have emerged from the EPITOME research: